smoench/OpenSearchDSL/docs/Suggest/index.md

 # Suggest

-Objective suggest builder in ONGR ElasticsearchDSL represents [Elasticsearch suggesters][1].
+Objective suggest builder in ONGR ElasticsearchDSL represents [OpenSearch suggesters][1].
-The `Suggest` class is universal for all the suggesters that are currently implemented in Elasticsearch.
+The `Suggest` class is universal for all the suggesters that are currently implemented in OpenSearch.

 The `Suggest` object takes up to 5 parameters during the initiation: